pranavgn/Typora-Screenplay-Theme/README.md

 2. Copy the screenplay.css file to your Typora theme library.

-3. Launch or restart Typora and choose Vercel from the theme menu.
+3. Launch or restart Typora and choose Screenplay from the theme menu.

 ## Credits